Entanglement entropy of XX spin $1/2$ chain with random partitioning at arbitrary temperature: Analytical evaluation

-The effective coupling, $\tilde{J}$ depends on which of singlet or triplets is chosen by the Boltzmann distribution.
-In doing the RSRG-X method, since magnitude of the $J_{max}$ is larger than the magnitude of the $J_L$ and $J_R$, again, the probability of getting smaller magnitude values for couplings increases, and thus we have a power-law distribution\cite{}:
+The effective coupling, $\tilde{J}$ depends on which singlet or triplets are chosen by the Boltzmann distribution.
+In doing the RSRG-X method, the probability of getting smaller magnitude values for couplings increases, and thus we have a power-law distribution:

-The outcome of the RSRG-X method, a typical highly excited state, is the product state of singlets and triplets.
+Like the RSRG method, the fixed point corresponds to $\alpha \to 0$ and the strong disorder regime, where the RSRG-X is asymptotically correct, corresponds to small values of $\alpha$.
+The outcome of the RSRG-X method, a typical excited state, is the direct product of singlets and triplets.
+We work in the sector of half-filling in the corresponding free fermion representation, which is equivalent to $S_z^{total}=0$ in the spin representation of the Hamiltonian.

-We note that singlet state and triplet$_{\uparrow\downarrow }$ state are entangled states with the value of EE equal to $\ln(2)$; but triplet$_{\uparrow\uparrow}$ and triplet$_{\downarrow\downarrow}$ states are not entangled.
-Since the ground state (a typical highly excited state) of the system in the RSRG (RSRG-X) method is the product state of singlets (singlets and triplets), only those singlets (singlets and triplet$_{\uparrow\downarrow }$) that \emph{cross the boundary} contribute to the EE.
-Thus, for a bi-partitioned system, to calculate the EE, we count the number of singlets (number of singlets and triplet$_{\uparrow\downarrow}$) crossing the boundary and multiply it by $\ln(2)$\cite{PhysRevLett.93.260602, Refael_2009,PhysRevLett.93.260602}.
+We note that the singlet and triplet$_{\uparrow\downarrow }$ states are entangled states with the value of the EE equal to $\ln(2)$; but triplet$_{\uparrow\uparrow}$ and triplet$_{\downarrow\downarrow}$ states are not entangled.
+Since the ground state (a typical excited state) of the system in the RSRG (RSRG-X) method is the product state of singlets (singlets and triplets), only those singlets (singlets and triplet$_{\uparrow\downarrow }$) that \emph{cross the boundary} contribute to the EE.
+Thus, for a bi-partitioned system, to calculate the EE, we count the number of singlets (number of singlets and triplet$_{\uparrow\downarrow}$) crossing the boundary and multiply it by $\ln(2)$\cite{PhysRevLett.93.260602, Refael_2009}.
+The numerical verification of the RSRG and RSRG-X methods to calculate the EE have been studied before\cite{PhysRevB.88.075123, PhysRevB.92.245134, PhysRevB.72.140408, PhysRevB.90.220202}.

-At $T=0$, all spins that are decimated in the RSRG method are in singlet states.
-Namely the probability of having singlet, $P_s$ is one and the probabilities of having triplets are zero.
+At $T=0$, all spins that are decimated in the RSRG method are in the singlet state.
+Namely, the probability of having a singlet, $P_s$ is $1$, and the probability of having each of the triplets is $0$.
 Thus we expect $L/2$ singlets across the entire system.
-On the other hand, for large $T$, we expect that in the RSRG-X method, each of the singlet and the triplets are chosen with the same probability, meaning that $P_s = P_{t_{\uparrow\downarrow}}= P_{t_{\uparrow\uparrow}} = P_{t_{\downarrow\downarrow}}= \frac{1}{4}$. (see Table \ref{tb:eigen}, as $T \to \infty$, the Boltzmann probability of singlet and triplets are the same).
-Therefore, there are $L/4$ singlets and also there are $L/4$ triplet$_{\uparrow\downarrow}$s.
-For an arbitrary $T \ne 0$, we need to calculate the average probabilities weighted with $P(J)$:
+On the other hand, we expect that each of the singlet and the triplets are chosen with the same probability for a large $T$ in the RSRG-X method.
+I.e., $P_s = P_{t_{\uparrow\downarrow}}= P_{t_{\uparrow\uparrow}} = P_{t_{\downarrow\downarrow}}= \frac{1}{4}$.
+See Table \ref{tb:eigen}.
+As $T \to \infty$, the Boltzmann probability of the singlet and triplets are the same.
+Therefore, there are $L/4$ singlets and $L/4$ triplet$_{\uparrow\downarrow}$s.
+In addition, for an arbitrary $T \ne 0$, we need to calculate the average probabilities weighted with $P(J)$: